erhimeakpo/Zoom/README.md

 3. Add a time for this script to run(Maybe 3 minutes before Zoom call begins)
 4. Select any interval.
 IE Weekly, every Monday, Tuesday, and Friday.
 5. Click "Ok", then switch to the "Actions" tab and select "New"
-6. By default it will be on Start a program, all you need to do is add the path of the .py file
+6. By default it will be on Start a program, all you need to do is add the path of the "class.bat" file.
+In order avoid some errors, I use a bat file to start the script.